Bell P-63 Kingcobra: XP-63

 Although the XP-39E proved disappointing, the USAAF was nevertheless interested in an even larger aircraft based on the same basic layout.
 Even before its first flight, the USAAF placed an order on 27 June 1941 for two prototypes of an enlarged version powered by the same V-1710-47.
 The new design was given the designation XP-63 and serials were 41-19511 and 41-19512.
-A third prototype was also ordered, 42-78015, using the Packard V-1650, the U.S.-built version of the Rolls-Royce Merlin engine.
+A third prototype was also ordered, 42-78015, using the Packard V-1650, the US-built version of the Rolls-Royce Merlin engine.

 The XP-63 was larger in all dimensions than the Airacobra.
 The wing was redesigned again, this time with new NACA laminar flow airfoils, 66(215)-116 a=0.6 at the root and a NACA 66(215)-216 a=0.6 at the tip.
 The wing taper ratio was approximately 2:1, span was 38 ft 4 in, and wing area was 248 ft2.
 The engine was fitted with a second remotely mounted supercharger, supplementing the normal single-stage supercharger.
 At higher altitudes, when additional boost was required, a hydraulic clutch would engage the second supercharger, adding 10000 ft to the service ceiling.
 A larger four-bladed propeller was also standardized.
 A persistent complaint about the Airacobra was that its nose armament was not easily accessible for ground maintenance; to cure this problem the XP-63 airframe was fitted with larger cowling panels.

 In September 1942, even before the prototype flew, the USAAF ordered it into production as the P-63A (Model 33).
 The P-63A's armament was to be the same as the current P-39Q, a single 37 mm M4 cannon firing through the propeller hub, two synchronized .50 in machine guns in the cowl, and two .50 in machine guns in underwing gondolas.

 The first prototype, 41-19511, flew for the first time on 7 December 1942.
 It was destroyed on 28 January 1943 when its landing gear failed to extend.
 The second prototype, 41-19512, followed on 5 February 1943.
 It, too, was destroyed, this time due to an engine failure.
 The Merlin-engined 42-78015 (as Merlins were primarily needed for the P-51 Mustang) was delivered with another Allison instead, a -93, which had a war emergency rating of 1500 hp at sea level, making this prototype one of the fastest Kingcobras built, attaining 421 mph at 24100 ft.